monadicsystems/monadicsystems.github.io/post7.md

 ### Concerns with HSPs

 The current implementation is more of a proof-of-concept and it is nowhere near the best that it could be.
-Some current downsides with HSPs are that syntax highlighting is lacking.
-Also, error messages aren't the best if there are syntax errors in your HSP file.
+Some current downsides with HSPs are that syntax highlighting is lacking, error messages aren't the best if there are syntax errors in your HSP file, and documentation in lacking.
 The current implementation is very bare bones just to showcase the idea.
 If it catches on, perhaps it would be possible to add syntax highlighting and other helpers that we get from the Haskell Language Server for HSPs.

 ## Conclusion

 This post just scratches the surface of what can be done with HSPs.
-In the future I hope to write more about this.
-In the meantime, feel free to ask questions and/or provide suggestions.
+Feel free to ask questions and/or provide suggestions.
 I'm looking for contributors.
 One concern I have with the current implementation of HSPs, and Okapi in general, is the performance.
 I haven't worried about performance as I'm mostly focused on the ergonomics of the API, but I will definitely be optimizing its performance as time goes on.

 In the future, it may be possible to serve an entire web application from a single zip executable containing HSPs.
 Just like redbean, but for Haskell.
 This is something I'm currently working on with the help of [Cosmopolitan](https://justine.lol/cosmopolitan/) and [redbean](https://redbean.dev/) contributors.
 If this idea interests you and you'd like to help, please send me a DM.